erikaderstedt/tkassa/README.md

     cargo build --release

 Then, the tkassa binary will be at `target/release/tkassa`.
+A typical invocation (excluding the API key, see above) may look like:

+    target/release/tkassa -q -i 42705,42490,24475,37349,40629 -o 224 APIKEY 2022-01-01 2022-11-08

+Replace `APIKEY` with your API key.
+Here a few events are ignored, mainly O-ringen (because O-ringen takes a long time to load and the fees are currently not paid over Eventor).
+The organisation ID is 224.

 ## Caches

-When you run tkassa, there may be up to a thousand different queries to Eventor.
+When you run tkassa, there may be several thousand different queries to Eventor.
 In case there is a problem or you want to run the tool again, tkassa stores the result of each query in an XML file and the query results can in general be used again without accessing Eventor.
 You can specify where to put these files with the `-c` option.
+Default is `caches` in the `tkassa` folder.

 On a related note, do not run the tool repeatedly with different cache settings, and maybe don't run it on Sunday evenings when Eventor is otherwise very busy.